 Postdoctoral Fellows join the Ash Center’s academic community and participate in the Democracy Fellows weekly seminar.
 The fellowship provides time and space for the fellows to work on preparing either a book manuscript based on their dissertation or related academic publications.
 For more information about the Democracy Fellowships, see our Five-Year Retrospective.

 How to Apply

 The application for academic years 2018 - 2020 has now closed.
-Applications for AY2019-21 will be open in the summer of 2018, and will be due by 11:59PM October 4, 2017.
-With questions please contact Hannah Hilligoss, Program and Research Assistant for the Democratic Governance Program.
+Applications for AY2019-21 will be open in the summer of 2018, and will be due October 1st, 2018.
+With questions please contact Natalia Chavez, Program Assistant for Democratic Governance.

 Current Democracy Postdoctoral Fellow

 Carolyn (Carrie) Roush, Ph.D., Vanderbilt University - Roush's research interests include American politics, public opinion, partisan polarization, and political psychology.
 Her current projects examine how the increasingly negative feelings that partisans hold toward their opponents influence their political beliefs, opinions, and behavior.
 Specifically, her research demonstrates that these negative out-party feelings have come to dominate the way that Americans think about the political world, influencing their positions on important political issues, the types of information they choose to accept or reject, and their attitudes toward democratic governance.
 Other co-authored projects explore alternate pathways through which partisans process unfavorable information and how partisan identities are formed in a cross-national context.